Jesuit missions among the Guaraní: Reestablishment and success

 At the new locations, the Jesuits established 30 reductions, collectively often called the Rio de la Plata missions.
-By 1641, despite slavers and epidemics, the Guarani population of the Rio de la Plata missions was 36,190.
+By 1641, despite slavers and epidemics, the Guaraní population of the Rio de la Plata missions was 36,190.
 For nearly a century thereafter, the mission population increased to a maximum of 141,242 in 1732.
 Populations of individual reductions varied from 2,000 to 7,000.

-The immediate need of the Guarani in the 1640s was to protect themselves from slavers.
+The immediate need of the Guaraní in the 1640s was to protect themselves from slavers.
 The Jesuits began to arm them, producing guns and gunpowder in the missions.
 They also secured the Spanish Crown's permission, and some arms, to raise militias of Indians to defend the reductions against raids.
-The bandeirantes followed the reductions into Spanish territory but in 1641 the Guaraní militia defeated an army of 1,500 or more Portuguese slavers and Tupi Indian auxiliaries in the battle of Mbororé.
+The Bandeirantes followed the reductions into Spanish territory, but in 1641 the Guaraní militia defeated an army of 1,500 or more Bandeirante slavers and Tupi auxiliaries at the battle of Mbororé.
 The militias would eventually number as many as 4,000 troops and their cavalry was especially effective, wearing European-style uniforms and carrying bows and arrows as well as muskets.

-Over a century passed until, in the Treaty of Madrid (1750), the Spanish ceded to the Portuguese territories including the Misiones Orientales, reductions now in Brazil, threatening to expose the Indians again to the more oppressive Portuguese system.
+Over a century passed until, in the 1750 Treaty of Madrid, the Spanish ceded to the Portuguese territories including the Misiones Orientales, reductions now in Brazil, threatening to expose the Indians again to the more oppressive Portuguese system.
 The Jesuits complied, trying to relocate the population across the Uruguay river as the treaty allowed, but the Guaraní militia under the mission-born Sepé Tiaraju resisted.
-What came to be known as the War of the Reductions ended when a larger force of 3,000 combined Spanish and Portuguese troops crushed the revolt in 1756, with Guaraní losses (both in the battle and subsequent massacres) of over 1,500.
+What came to be known as the War of the Reductions, or the Guaraní War, ended when a larger combined force of 3,000 Spanish and Portuguese troops crushed the revolt in 1756, with Guaraní losses. both in the battle and subsequent massacres, of over 1,500.

 The reductions came to be considered a threat by the secular authorities and were caught up in the growing attack on the Jesuits in Europe for unrelated reasons.
-The economic success of the reductions, which was considerable although not as great as often described, combined with the Jesuits' independence, became a cause of fear.
+The economic success of the reductions, which was considerable, although not as great as often described, combined with the Jesuits' independence, became a cause of concern.